-- 138 (1) Subject to Subsections 138(2) and 138(3), any main building's minimum required streetwall height shall be: - (a) along pedestrian-oriented commercial streets, as shown on Schedule 7,8.0 metres; or - (b) along all other streets or transportation reserves: - (i) for any main building less than 8.0 metres in height, the building height, or - (ii) 8.0 metres elsewhere.
+- 138 (1) Subject to Subsections 138(2) and 138(3), any main building's minimum required streetwall height shall be: - a. along pedestrian-oriented commercial streets, as shown on Schedule 7, 8.0 metres; or - b. along all other streets or transportation reserves: - i. for any main building less than 8.0 metres in height, the building height, or - ii.
+8.0 metres elsewhere. - (2) Twenty percent or less of the entire streetwall width, to a maximum of 8.0 REGIONAL CENTRE LAND USE BY-LAW | 109 metres, may be reduced in height, providing the height is not reduced below 4.5 metres (Diagram 7).

-- (2) Twenty percent or less of the entire streetwall width, to a maximum of 8.0 metres, may be reduced in height, providing the height is not reduced below 4.5 metres (Diagram 7). - (3) Subject to Section 143, the minimum streetwall height required in Subsection 138(1) may be reduced to 3.5 metres along a streetline or a transportation reserve, if the slope exceeds 4% across the entire width of the streetwall.
+Subject to Section 143, the minimum streetwall height required in Subsection 138(1) may be reduced to 3.5 metres along a streetline or a transportation reserve, if the slope exceeds 4% across the entire width of the streetwall.

-- 139 (1) Subject to Subsection 139(2), any main building shall have a minimum required streetwall stepback of: - (a) 3.0 metres, for any portion of the main building less than 33.5 metres in height; and - (b) 4.5 metres, for any portion of the main building greater than 33.5 metres in height. - (2) No streetwall stepback is required for a maximum of 20% of the length of any main building facing each streetline or a transportation reserve. - No portion of any main building above the streetwall shall project beyond the (3) streetwall towards the front or flanking lot line.
+- 139 (1) Subject to Subsection 139(2), any main building shall have a minimum required streetwall stepback of: - a.
+3.0 metres, for any portion of the main building less than 33.5 metres in height; and - b.
+4.5 metres, for any portion of the main building greater than 33.5 metres in height. - (2) No streetwall stepback is required for a maximum of 20% of the length of any main building facing each streetline or a transportation reserve provided that: - (a) each section not having a streetwall stepback does not exceed 14.0 metres in length along the streetline or transportation reserve; and - (b) there is a minimum required separation distance of 14.0 metres along the streetline or transportation reserve between sections not having a streetwall stepback.

+(3) No portion of any main building above the streetwall shall project beyond the streetwall towards the front or flanking lot line.